What is a Fulfillment Center?

 Fulfillment Center vs. Warehouse: What is the Difference?

 A fulfillment center is different from a warehouse in that it is a complex and continuously moving operation and facility.
 A warehouse space is simply a static inventory storage space.
 Unlike warehouses, fulfillment centers provide services ranging from:

 - Receiving inventory

 - Shipping customer orders

 However, like a fulfillment center, it is important to ensure your warehouse is running efficiently to help reduce fees and enhance quality.

 Where order fulfillment centers are as large as 300,000 square feet and typically located in rural areas, micro fulfillment centers are normally 3,000 to 10,000 square feet and located closer to the customer, cutting down on costs associated with the fulfillment operation and delivery time.

 Over the past few years, a new micro fulfillment option has emerged in the form of “dark stores” – a fulfillment center where store owners or an eCommerce company can process goods and returns rather than a place for customers to browse and shop.
 Turning vacated retail space into a fulfillment center allows behemoth retailers and eCommerce retailers to create delivery hubs in the middle of cities (and closer to customers) that typically prohibit new construction.

-By leveraging multiple fulfillment centers, retailers can slash delivery times for online orders, allowing products to reach customers in just a few hours versus a day.
+By leveraging multiple fulfillment centers, retailers can slash delivery times for online orders, allowing the product to reach customers in just a few hours versus a day.
 In short, flexible fulfillment options matter.
-In fact, a recent analysis concluded that micro fulfillment could reduce order-related costs by as much as 75%1.
+In fact, a recent analysis concluded that micro fulfillment could reduce order-related costs by as much as 75%.1

 Fixing Inventory Management Problems